bluecatlabs/gateway-workflows/Community/meraki_importer/README.md

 By clicking the *"LOAD"* button, client information stored in Meraki Dashboard will be loaded to the list.
 By default, only the clients which **DO NOT MATCH** will be loaded to the list.
-**DO NOT MATCH** means that there is either a *mismatched IP address* or an *unknown IP address* between the information stored in Meraki Dashboard and the information stored in BlueCat Address Manager.
+**DO NOT MATCH** means that there is either a *"mismatched IP address"* or an *"unknown IP address"* between the information stored in Meraki Dashboard and the information stored in BlueCat Address Manager.

 + *"Mismatched IP address"* => An IP address that exists in both BlueCat Address Manager and in Meraki Dashboard, but where the MAC address does not match.